Pljopi/ip21_akademija_projekt1/user_stories.md

 Command line application that accepts max 3 user inputs and displays the value of chosen cryptocurrency denominated in chosen currency.
 This is a learning project, using open coingecko API

+to start the app type php console.php "the accepted inputs go here", from the root project directory.

 ## The accepted inputs: